gadenbuie/rocker-verse-metaflow/README.md

 docker run --rm -d -p 8787 :8787 -e PASSWORD='password' grrrck/rocker-verse-metaflow:latest
 ```

-If you change the user name, when you start the container and first log in you may need to run
+If you [change the user name](https://www.rocker-project.org/use/managing_users/) of the container, when you first log in you may need to run

 ```r
 metaflow::install()
 ```

-Then restart the R session.
+and then restart the R session.

 ### Test the installation